Why choose Monash?

 To find out more about IBL and Monash programmes speak to your Study Options representative.

-- 56th in the world from which to hire graduates (Global Employability University Rankings, 2015)
+- 1st in Australia, 57th in the world from which to hire graduates (Global Employability University Rankings, 2016)